Q: How do you obtain the animals that come to Happy Trails?

 Q: Does Happy Trails have daily hours when we can just come visit?

-A: Happy Trails provides (seasonal) educational tours from May through October on Sundays.
+A: Happy Trails provides (seasonal) educational tours from May through October on Fridays, Saturdays and Sundays.
 Trained tour guides take you through the sanctuary and you have the opportunity to hear the stories of the rescued animals, how they came to be at Happy Trails, how they are being helped, what types of abuses that we deal with, and what you can do to get involved and make a difference.

 Though your trained tour guide will help you to meet and interact with selected animals safely, we do need to emphasize that we are not a petting zoo.